Habtamu-Dires/ChatApplication/README.md

 The base URL for all API endpoints is: https://localhost:8080 Authentication

-Authentication is required for certain endpoints.
-Please include your API key or token in the request headers as specified in each endpoint's documentation.
+Authentication (Basic Authentication) is required for all endpoints except registration endpoint.
+Please include username and password to access each endpoint.
 Endpoints
 1. User Management
 1.1 Update User Profile